Associate Professor Merryn McKinnon

 Dr Merryn McKinnon's original degree was in marine science where, after the novelty of moving intertidal snails with a paint scraper wore off, she discovered that talking about her research to other people brought her far closer to her conservation goals than her actual project ever could.

 This led her to the field of science communication where she has stayed ever since, working in a range of roles and countries.
-Merryn enjoys the diverse issues science communication allows her to explore, applying her innovative thinking and problem solving skills.
+Merryn enjoys the diverse issues science communication allows her to explore, and the creativity and problem solving it requires.

 Merryn's research contributes to a better understanding of the relationship between science, media and publics.
-She conducts research which explores why publics react and respond to scientific issues the way they do in a variety of different disciplines including public health and conservation science.
-She is actively building a research program exploring the influence of equity, inclusion and intersectionality in STEM, especially STEM communication.
+She also explores the influence of equity, inclusion and intersectionality in STEM, especially STEM communication.

 Publications